AaronDMarasco/git4svn/README.md

 Of course, this still needs to be _pushed_ as noted above.
 3. The last kind of merge is a "squashed" merge:
 ![](img/squashed_merge.png)
-In this image, there's a dotted arrow between `7589a237e` and `2c57a9eec` because the merge happened and all the data is there, but the metadata doesn't record it.
+In this image, there's a dotted arrow between `7589a237e` and `2c57a9eec` because the merge happened and all the data is there, but the metadata _doesn't_ record it.
+The log message is (by default) a culmination of all the changesets in between.
 At this point, all the "my_work" and revisions `7589a237e` are now _orphans_ and are subject to garbage collection in the future.

-### git checkout
-but i already know... nope! (move to top)

-# LEFT OFF HERE...
-merge
-pull
-push
-checkout

-Why?
-Now, to show you some of the power of the index.
- - example with bouncing between commits for different reasons
- - expand to branches
- - show add -p
+A much more detailed example of squashed merges (I'm a huge fan of them) is below.

 ## Squashing Commits - An Example
 Squashing commits is a useful way to keep related changes within a single changeset for later examination.
 There are good arguments both _for_ squashing ("no need to see how the sausage was made and these intermediate changesets that make no sense on their own") and _against_ ("the way this document was tweaked is unique enough that I might want to reference that specific changeset later").